-When the truth of my intersexuality was revealed to me, and when i confronted my parents, I was banished.
-Alone in New York City, I began life in the correct gender, and finally began living as me.
+Because of my individuality and inability to fit in, I was banished.
+Alone in New York City, I began life with people whom understood, and finally began living as me.
 But years of rejection had wired my nervous system for chaos—I didn’t care whether I lived or died.
 I threw myself into reckless situations, chasing numbness.
 I needed help.
 I needed to live.

 Buddhism found me when I had nowhere left to turn.
 The teachings of compassion, discipline, and self-inquiry gave me structure.
 I took vows, immersed myself in rigorous practice, and dedicated myself to deep spiritual work.
 In solitude and devotion, I learned forgiveness.
 I forgave my parents.
 I forgave myself.